Clash of the titans [spoilers]

 I thought it was thoroughly entertaining.
 Perhaps LotR has skewed my tolerance for longer films, but I felt it could've slowed down the pace a bit and grown the characters a bit more with the stuff of the setting.
 It really made me want to watch the God of War movie.
 I really liked the anti-theism of the humans in the setting, it made for a more dynamic world with lots of interesting character politics and analogies.

-That's something of the problem with something being so ugly it turns people to stone; you can't render it, or if it were possible, your audience would turn to stone.
-Additionally, her being beautiful has been an artistic interpretation since the 5th century BC.6) Medusa, as always, was a sexy snake chick.
-They really don't like making her ugly, it's always just some weird superpower she has.
-Uma Thurman played her better, though.
+That's something of the problem with something being so ugly it turns people to stone; you can't render it, or if it were possible, your audience would turn to stone. :lol: Additionally, her being beautiful has been an artistic interpretation since the 5th century BC.

 Her origin story according to Ovid is actually pretty close to the film's description.
-I think I would've shown and not told that bit.7) Again with Medusa - she's the freaking victim!
-Innocent woman screwed over by the gods, and they don't even seem to care that they have to kill her to stop the Kraken.
+I think I would've shown and not told that bit.

 EBC|Fucking Metal|Artist|Androgynous Sexfiend|Gozer Kvltist|